Blog · Review Essay · Last reviewed June 15, 2026

 The setup is simple enough to feel almost classical.
 Psychologist Kris Kelvin arrives at a research station orbiting the ocean planet Solaris.
 The station's scientific project is to study a vast intelligence that has generated decades of observation, taxonomy, theory, institutional dispute, and failed interpretation.
 What Kelvin finds is not triumphant science.
 It is a station in psychological collapse.

 The English publication history matters because many English-language readers met the book through Joanna Kilmartin and Steve Cox's 1970 translation, which was made from a French translation rather than directly from Polish.
-In 2011, Bill Johnston produced a direct Polish-to-English translation released first as audio and ebook.
+Lem's official site described the older path as a relay through French before English, and Bill Johnston's direct Polish-to-English translation appeared in 2011 first as audio, with an ebook to follow.
 That history fits the novel's own problem: every act of contact passes through a medium, and the medium changes what can be known.

 Contact Without Understanding